Por Ti (Portuguese TV series)

 Por Ti (English title: For You) is a Portuguese telenovela produced by SP Televisão and broadcast by SIC.
-It premiered on 7 March 2022.
+It premiered on 7 March 2022 ended on 9 March 2023.
 The telenovela is an idea of Artur Ribeiro developed by Alexandre Castro and written too by Alexandre Castro and Joana Andrade, Ana Lúcia Carvalho, Andreia Vicente Martins, Cândida Ribeiro, Filipa Poppe and Manuel Carneiro.
 It stars Filipa Areosa, Lourenço Ortigão, Rita Blanco, Dalila Carmo, Sandra Faleiro, João Reis, Luís Esparteiro and Duarte Gomes.

 Plot

 When Mia decided to quit her promising career as an attorney in the capital, and temporarily move back to her parents’ in search of peace, she would never imagine that she'd be at the centre of a conflict that would change her life.

 In the parish of Rio de Meandro there are two villages locked in a perpetual war with each other, now made even worse by the construction project for a dam that will condemn one of them underwater.
 Their fight for survival will be at the forefront of the savage head to head between Mia's parents, Mónica and Paulo, residing in Aldeia Nova, and Afonso's parents, Helena and parish chairman Rui Guerreiro, residing in Aldeia Velha.

 Afonso is a local who had no shortage of women fawning over him, but went away to study engineering in Lisbon.
 He hasn't come back too often since then.
 He believes in progress and is kind at heart.